vinayden1/Challenge-6/README.md

 For example: answer([1,2,3], 4)should return [1,3]

 Question 3: Write a function that converts HEX to RGB.
-Then Make that function auto-dect the formats so that if you enter HEX color format it returns RGB and if you enter RGB color format it returns HEX.
+Then Make that function auto-detect the formats so that if you enter HEX color format it returns RGB and if you enter RGB color format it returns HEX.